Assistance programs Montgomery County Tennessee.

 Basic needs, in particular food or hot meals, can be met by various churches and charities as well as volunteer organizations such as soup kitchens.
 There are several free food pantries in Montgomery County Tennessee that can help the less fortunate.
 There are also government programs such as SNAP from Human Services or free school lunch programs.
 Clients of the centers come from all backgrounds.

 Church at Trenton Crossing can provide a free box of groceries.
 Telephone 931-802-2889.

 Love Inc. has a soup kitchen and food pantry on site.
 The location on Main Street may also have personal hygiene items as well as clothing.

-There are almost 20 other locations in the area.
+There are almost 20 other locations in the area, including soup kitchens and food banks.
 Other food programs are available as well as basic needs, such as hygiene items.
 Find more food pantries in Montgomery County Tennessee.

 Related Content From Needhelppayingbills.com